jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 ----

 *********************************************************************************
-how to make the calculator check if its input is correct
+how to check if input is good
 *********************************************************************************

 I want to add a :ref:`condition<booleans>` to the calculator to make sure that what the :ref:`functions` receive are numbers.
 I can do this with TypeError_